 - Honey: I’ve talked about this one before too, but honey is a browser extension that helps you find the best deals when you shop online by comparing merchants.

 I hope you’ve enjoyed your crash course to frugal living.
 We’ve just scratched the surface and there’s tons more you can do to transition to a frugal life.
 We’ll delve into some of these ideas in future posts.
 For now, if you’re interested in more ideas, I’ve scoured Pinterest for some of the best tips for living a frugal life.
 Check out my Frugal Life board.

-What other tips to do you have to save money and live a more frugal life?
+What are your best frugal living tips?
 Share them in the comments below so we can all learn!